 6. Once your SILCS project compute jobs are finished, the GUI can be used to create FragMaps and visualize them.
-Confirm project location and the input protein PDB file are correct.
-Select the reference PDB file to be used to generate FragMaps.
+Green progress bars indicate successful job completion.
+Once all progress bars are green, the "Prepare FragMap" button will appear.

+Press this button, and on the next screen, confirm your "Reference PDB File."
+FragMaps will be created in the coordinate reference frame of this file.
 Generally, this reference PDB file is the same as the protein PDB file.
 A different file with the protein in a different orientation can be selected if you want to generate FragMaps relative to that orientation.
 Click "Generate FragMap" to generate FragMaps and download them to the local computer for visualization.